wp-plugins/jquery-collapse-o-matic/readme.txt

 Collapse-O-Matic has been significantly advanced.
 Elements can now be grouped together.

 = 1.2 =
 Style has been updated for ultimate flexibility.
-Shorcode can now be written as `[expand title="title goes here" id="optional-id-goes-here" tag="optional-html-tag-goes-here"]content goes here[/expand]`.
+Shortcode can now be written as `[expand title="title goes here" id="optional-id-goes-here" tag="optional-html-tag-goes-here"]content goes here[/expand]`.

 = 1.1 =
 Shortcode now works in sidebars.
-Shorcode must be written as `[expand title="title goes here" id="optional-id-goes-here"]content goes here[/expand]`.
+Shortcode must be written as `[expand title="title goes here" id="optional-id-goes-here"]content goes here[/expand]`.

 = 1.0 =
 Where once there was not, there now is.